Please istall Adobe Flash player to see this menu, or use text links at the end of the page.

 Gilbert Ray Campground: Address, contact info, directions & map

-Gilbert Ray Campground Fees: As of January, 2013, fees for tent camping/sites without electrical hookups were $10/night.
+Gilbert Ray Campground Fees: As of Spring 2019, fees for tent camping/sites without electrical hookups were $10/night.
 Fees for RV's/electrical hookups were $20/night.
 Reservations are not taken; camping operates on a first-come/first-served basis.
+Fee-paying is by cash or check only; no credit cards are being accepted yet.
+You may pay at the staffed entrance booth from January thru March.
+The rest of the year, campers will be using a payment drop-box.
 There is a 7-day maximum-stay limit at the park.

 Map to Gilbert Ray Campground: Here's a Google map to the area near Gilbert Ray Campground at Tucson Mountain Park.
 This area is just west of the developed area of Tucson, Arizona.
 Or, to pinpoint the campground more accurately, please see the Google Custom Map to your right.